cgraamans/sockey/README.md

 ### Step 1: Sockey Setup

-- Install Sockey from Github.
+Install Sockey from Github.

 	mkdir <some>/<place>/sockey
 	cd <some>/<place>/sockey
     git clone https://github.com/cgraamans/sockey.git

-- Initial Setup:
+Choose your port: Sockey runs on an internal port, unless you decide to reroute it (see step 2).

     cd <some>/<place>/sockey/server
     npm install
     vim lib/options.js

-    Change the port number to something you like.
-It will be internal, unless you decide to reroute it.

 ### Step 2: Apache Setup

-- You will have to create an internal proxy to link the apache webhost to Sockey.
+You will have to create an internal proxy to link the apache webhost to Sockey.

     sudo a2enmod rewrite
     sudo a2enmod proxy_http
     sudo a2enmod proxy_wstunnel
     sudo service apache2 restart

-- Paste the following into your relevant apache VirtualHost directive.
+Paste the following into your relevant apache VirtualHost directive.
 Change the port numbers (highlighted below) to the port you chose installing Sockey.

     RewriteEngine On
     RewriteCond %{REQUEST_URI}  ^/socket.io            [NC]